 9.2 We may contact you with targeted advertising delivered online through social media and platforms (operated by other companies) by using your personal data or use your personal data to tailor marketing to improve its relevance to you, unless you object.

 9.3 From time to time, we may ask you to refresh your marketing preferences by asking you to confirm that you consent to continue receiving marketing information from us.

 9.4 You have the right to opt-out of our use of your personal data to provide marketing to you in any of the ways mentioned above.
 Please see Section 7.4 and Section 7.5 above for further details on how you can do this.

 We may review this policy from time to time and any changes will be notified to you by posting an updated version on our website and/or by contacting you by email.
 Any changes will take effect 7 days after the date of our email or the date on which we post the modified terms on our website, whichever is the earlier.
 We recommend you regularly check for changes and review this policy when you visit our website.
 If you do not agree with any aspect of the updated policy, you must promptly notify us and cease using our services.

 If you have any questions, suggestions or complaints about the processing of your personal data or wish to contact us to amend/update your marketing preferences, please contact the Data Protection Officer.

-Our Data Protection Officer is Jim Nation.
+Our Data Protection Officer is Jamie Marwick.
 You can contact him by post or by email:

 The Scotch Whisky Heritage Centre Ltd